 Penny Brick - Childminder

 I am a dedicated mother of two children.
-My youngest attends Lynch Hill Academy.
-I am connected to this school with regards to drop off and pick up, which is within walking distance of our home, my daughter attends Baylis Court School.
+My youngest attends Lynch Hill Secondary, my daughter attends Baylis Court School.
+I am connected to Lynch Hill Academy primary school with regards to drop off and pick up, which is within walking distance of our home.

 I offer a home from home service, accommodating children from birth upwards.
 I have many toys and display such items in relation to the development of each child.
 We share a lot of hands on experiences which are both fun and dirty...water play, mud play, painting, playdoh, bike riding/washing, scooter riding, gluing and sticking, cutting, drawing and reading to name just a few.
 There are a lot of activities both in my home and in the local area which we take part in each week.
 We mix with lots of other children and share lots of experiences.